 If it is felt that an application would be allowed with a modification and the applicant accepts the modification, the licence must be granted.
 If the application is refused the Licensing Board must give reasons for the refusal.
 If an applicant or a connected person is convicted of an offence after the date the application was submitted but before it is determined they must notify the Licensing Board.
 If such information is received a Licensing Board must suspend the application and give notice to the chief constable of the conviction.
 The chief constable must respond by way of a notice within 21 days as to whether the conviction can be confirmed and if so if it is a relevant or foreign offence.

 Yes.
 This means that you will be able to act as though your application is granted if you have not heard from us by the end of the target completion period.

 The fee you will pay depends on the information you supply in your application.
 Guidance on how to calculate the fee is given in the form and you will pay it online.
-To minimise its costs, the Council will be passing on a 1.80% charge on the value of all payments made by credit card

 Use the options in the ‘Online Services’ box below to apply for a premises licence, transfer your existing premises licence, apply to extend the hours of your existing premises licence, or to tell us about a change to your existing premises licence.